 Moving from a chilly 8 degrees Celsius to a knee-knocking MINUS 5 degrees is not my usual idea of fun, but how cool is this?
-We’re chillin’, sipping cocktails from ice block glasses inside a bar constructed entirely of solid ice.
+We’re at Icebar London chillin’ and sipping cocktails from ice block glasses inside a bar constructed entirely of solid ice.
 Music’s feeding the party atmosphere, the room’s buzzing with chatter and camera lights are constantly flashing.

-We’re inside London’s funky Icebar just off bustling Regent Street.
+This is London’s funky Icebar is just off bustling Regent Street.
 We arrived a bit late for our allotted 40 minute session, designer blue thermal cloaks were thrown over our heads and we were hastily ushered through sliding doors.
 Let’s just say we got a ‘frosty’ reception; you instantly feel the sub-zero temperatures like an Arctic breeze.